On the additive and multiplicative structures of the exceptional units in finite commutative rings: Abstract

 \section{Abstract}

 Let $R$ be a commutative ring with identity.
 A unit $u$ of $R$ is called exceptional if $1-u$ is also a unit.
-When $R$ is a finite commutative ring, we determine the additive and multiplicative structures of its exceptional units.
+When $R$ is a finite commutative ring, we determine the additive and multiplicative structures of its exceptional units; and then as an application we find a necessary and sufficient condition under which $R$ is generated by its exceptional units.